After some Atlanta police officers call out, mayor asks them to honor commitment to community - KESQ

 “The department is experiencing a higher than usual number of call outs with the incoming shift.
 We have enough resources to maintain operations & remain able to respond to incidents,” the statement said.

+“They’re just fed up.
+I mean, their mayor has come out and said everything that they used to do with use of force is not valid — ‘Don’t do it’ — so I don’t know how we defend ourselves when people want to fight us,” he said.

+The callouts are not organized, he said, and he wouldn’t consider them a strike.
+The union had no knowledge of the officers’ actions beforehand, he said.

-Atlanta police patrol six zones covering some 500,000 residents.
-They also patrol Atlanta’s Hartsfield-Jackson International Airport.
+Atlanta police officers each patrol one of six zones covering some 500,000 residents who live in the city limits.
+They also cover Atlanta’s Hartsfield-Jackson International Airport.

-The 11 charges Rolfe faces are felony murder, five counts of aggravated assault, four counts of violation of oath of office and one count of criminal damage to property.
+The 11 charges Rolfe faces are felony murder, five counts of aggravated assault, four counts of violating his oath of office and one count of criminal damage to property.

-Devin Brosnan, the other officer at the shooting, faces an aggravated assault charge for standing on Brooks in the parking lot.
-He also faces two counts of violation of oath of office.
+Devin Brosnan, the other officer at the shooting, faces an aggravated assault charge for allegedly standing on Brooks in the parking lot.
+He also faces two counts of violating his oath of office.

+Rolfe was a member of a special traffic enforcement unit, which Brosnan requested come to the scene when he suspected Brooks might be intoxicated.

 Attorneys for both officers have said they are not guilty.